 Cases cited by the Defendant to support their contention that the Defendant is entitled to judgment as a matter of law on the issue of assumption of the risk are factually distinguishable from the facts of the present case.
 In Saponari v.
 CSX Transp., Inc., 126 Md.
 App.
 25 (1999) the plaintiff decedent voluntarily encountered a set of railroad tracks and stepped off of the platform into the path of a commuter train and was struck and killed.
 The Court in that case indicated that the plaintiff was an adult woman who should have known of the potential danger of stepping onto railroad tracks and exposing herself to the risk of being struck by a train.

-In the Gibson v.
-Beaver case, 245 Md.
-418 (1967) also cited to by the Defendant, the plaintiff brought an action against a fuel oil company and a truck driver when he suffered a heart attack while attempting to pull a hose from the truck to fuel an inlet at his house over snow covered ground.
-The Court in the at case found that the plaintiff voluntarily assumed the risk of his injury for attempting to pull a heavy hose over snow covered ground and suffering his own heart attack.
+In Gibson v.
+Beaver, 245 Md.
+418 (1967) also cited to by the Defendant, the plaintiff brought an action against a fuel oil company and a truck driver when he suffered a heart attack while attempting to pull a hose from the truck to fuel an inlet at his house over snow-covered ground.
+The court found that the plaintiff voluntarily assumed the risk of his injury for attempting to pull a heavy hose over snow-covered ground and suffering his own heart attack.

 Furthermore, at the time that the Plaintiff was standing behind the van there was not an existing danger.
 The Plaintiff had no idea that the Defendant would accelerate quickly and jerk the van backwards.
-It was the Plaintiff’s reasonable expectation that the Defendant driver would operate the vehicle in a safe manner and appropriate and slowly back the van up in an attempt to extricate herself from the parking space.
+It was the Plaintiff’s reasonable expectation that the Defendant driver would operate the vehicle in a safely and slowly back the van up in an attempt to extricate herself from the parking space.

 Miller & Zois, LLC